-Odie’s Place Animal Shelter was established by Brian and Kerrie Harrington and a close-knit group of animal welfare supporters in 2014.
+Odie’s Place Animal Rescue was established by Brian and Kerrie Harrington and a close-knit group of animal welfare supporters in 2014.
 The rescue was named in honor of Otis, Brian and Kerrie's beloved shelter dog that passed away in January that same year.
 The ultimate goal is to build an amazing sanctuary for homeless animals, to give them a second chance at the life they deserve.

 Here is a personal message from Brian:

 "Have you ever thought about where stray dogs and cats go when they are caught?
 Have you ever considered the fates of runaways, or abandoned pets, if they are lucky enough for someone with a good heart to find them?
 The United States has thousands of stray dogs and cats roaming the streets, and many of them eventually find their way to shelters.

 My dog Otis was one such animal.
 We found him at a shelter and took him home.
 And in our home he was a friend, a confidante, and a part of the family.
 He passed away last January, and while he is gone his memory is not.
 The fact that Otis was able to be a part of our lives came down to luck as much as anything else.
 Nearly all of the shelters in our area have a kill policy; animals who are perfectly adoptable may end up being euthanized because they are old, or not socialized well, or have simply spent too long in an overcrowded shelter.

 But we want to ensure that Otis’s name, and the joy he brought to us, lives on.
 So we have established Odie’s Place, a no-kill shelter right here in New Bedford.
 We will do whatever it takes to make sure that every animal that comes in through our front doors leaves, one day, with its forever family.